IvanKuchin/pancreas_segmentation/README.md

 ## Inference

 Temporarily in classification part we use [TotalSegmentor](https://pubs.rsna.org/doi/10.1148/ryai.230024) due to it is better capability to segment CT from different scaners, rather than our training set limited to a single one.
-We will switch to our model (at some point), this will significantly save on inference time.
+Later we will switch to our model, this will significantly save on inference time.

 ### Option 1.
 Python package (preferred)